letrongminh/Automated-Document-Banking/README.md

 ## Running application docker container in local

-Navigating FastAPI deployement using `http://localhost:8082/docs` on host machine
+Navigate to FastAPI documentation using `http://localhost:8082/docs` on host machine

-Navigating chat bot interface using  `http://localhost:8051/` on host machine
+Access the chatbot interface using `http://localhost:8051/` on host machine

-# Application services
+# Services

-## RAG (Retrieval-Augmented Generation) home loan FAQ
+## Home Loan FAQ Assistant
-### Introduction
+### Capabilities

 This service is designed to address user's frequently asked questions (FAQs) related to home loans.
 This service covers a range of key topics that users are most concerned about, including: